 - Taken within the last 5 years

 In addition to submitting all of the above university and program requirements to the UNF Graduate School, applicants must also complete the Physical Therapist Centralized Application Service (PTCAS) application.
-PTCAS must also be provided with the necessary documents that they require by the posted application deadline.
+All necessary program application forms can be found at the PTCAS website.

 of the Program